cyclopage/ODT-2026-Polybeep/README.md

 Before submission, confirm that:
 - [O] Team details are complete
 - [O] Project description is complete
-- [ ] Inspiration sources are included
+- [O ] Inspiration sources are included
-- [ ] Player journey is written
+- [O] Player journey is written
-- [ ] Sketches are added
+- [O] Sketches are added
-- [ ] BOM is complete
+- [O] BOM is complete
-- [ ] Purchase list is complete
+- [O] Purchase list is complete
-- [ ] Budget summary is complete
+- [O] Budget summary is complete
-- [ ] Mechanical planning is documented if applicable
+- [O] Mechanical planning is documented if applicable
-- [ ] App planning is documented if applicable
+- [O] App planning is documented if applicable
-- [ ] Code flowchart is added
+- [O] Code flowchart is added
-- [ ] Task breakdown is complete
+- [O] Task breakdown is complete
-- [ ] Weekly logs are updated
+- [O] Weekly logs are updated
-- [ ] Risk register is complete
+- [O] Risk register is complete
-- [ ] Testing log is updated
+- [O] Testing log is updated
-- [ ] Playtesting notes are included
+- [O] Playtesting notes are included
-- [ ] Build photos are included
+- [O] Build photos are included
-- [ ] Final reflection is written
+- [O] Final reflection is written

 ---